 Fortunately, a combination of splinting and resting your wrist can help ease the pain of CTS.
 However, some people require surgery if there is permanent damage.

 If you believe you have CTS, it is important to seek help before your wrist and nerve damage becomes permanent.
 However, you may have to fight for the compensation and time off that you need to recover.
-For help with your case, contact a knowledgeable Raleigh workers’ compensation attorney from the Law Office of Sam Scudder, at 919-851-3311 today.
+For help with your case, contact a knowledgeable Morehead City workers’ compensation attorney from the Law Office of Sam Scudder, at 919-851-3311 today.